-Teens: Pretty Sober, Except For The Marijuana And Vaping
+Teens: Pretty Sober, Except For Marijuana And Vaping

 The number of teens abusing drugs is lower than it's been since the 1990s, according to a national survey.